4K Ultra HD Blu-ray Player with Wi-Fi (DP-UB820-K)

 In 2018 Panasonic helped fill the void left by Oppo with the release of the DP-UB820 which is the focus of this review.

 The overall design of the DP-UB820 is basic and simplistic and not unlike many other players on the market.
-The chassis is compact in size, not the full-size design I’m used to seeing from Oppo, and measures approx 16-15/16” x 2-1/2” x 8-1/16”.
+The chassis is compact, not the full-size design I’m used to seeing from Oppo, and measures approx 16-15/16” x 2-1/2” x 8-1/16”.
 The build quality of the chassis is not robust and is made of plastic and metal and has more of an inexpensive look and feel which is expected at this price point.

 The front of the unit contains a flip-down panel that reveals the disc tray when the open/close button is pressed on the player or remote.
 The rear panel has an assortment of connectivity options I will discuss later.